cfn368/on_site_datacenter_mdl/README.md

 At low `x` the VE optimum involves a large solar overbuild that generates substantial export revenue, making VE cheaper than KK.
 At high `x` the on-site floor tightens, the export cap shrinks, and KK's stable output becomes the cheaper option.

+Solar land use: 10 ha/MW (100 km²/GW), at a land rent of 3,581 DKK/ha/yr ≈ 4,800 €/MW/yr.
+The `max_solar_mw` constructor parameter caps installed solar capacity, enabling area-constraint sensitivity analysis.

+### VEGAS

+VEGAS adds a gas turbine (CCGT, green gas) as a fourth on-site technology alongside VE's solar, wind, and battery.
+The gas plant is last in the merit order at roughly 115 €/MWh variable cost (green gas at 100 DKK/GJ, 45% effective efficiency including startup losses, plus a 25 DKK/MWh tariff).
+It fires only during Dunkelflaute — winter periods when VE and battery combined cannot meet the hourly CFE floor.

+The solve is two-stage.
+First, a single LP jointly optimises all five capacities (solar, wind, battery power, battery energy, gas) and the full 8,760-hour dispatch.
+This gives the optimal gas turbine size `c_gas*`.
+Second, a MILP re-solves dispatch with `c_gas*` fixed and binary on/off variables added for each hour, enforcing a 40% minimum stable load: the gas turbine either runs at ≥ 40% of rated capacity or not at all.
+Fixing `c_gas*` between stages keeps the MILP constraints linear.
+Both solves use HiGHS (via `scipy.optimize.linprog` and `scipy.optimize.milp` respectively).

 ## How to run

 All notebooks open with: